anaef/nginx-lws/doc/RequestProcessing.md

 ## Init Lua Chunk

 The init Lua chunk is run only once per Lua state.
-It provides the opportunity to initialize a Lua state and set up shared resources for requests, such as database connections.
+This optional chunk provides the opportunity to initialize a Lua state and set up shared resources for requests, such as database connections.

 The init Lua chunk runs with the *global* environment of the Lua state.